DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/1 Configuration/showColonAfterLabel.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not a colon is displayed at the end of form labels.
+Specifies whether a colon is displayed at the end of form labels.
+Applies only to labels outside their editors (see [labelMode](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode)).

 ---
 #include common-demobutton with {